ChrisZie/HugoSymphony/content/service/webdesign/_index.md

   - name: Final Delivery
     image: https://cdn.pixabay.com/photo/2017/01/04/21/00/new-years-eve-1953253_1280.jpg
     imagealttext: Final Delivery
-    subtext: Website Presentation and Review
+    subtext: Finalized Website Presentation
-    description: We deliver the Final Product, walking you and your team through all of the design choices, from colour to content.
-We integrate any changes you may wish to have and complete all remaining technical tasks.
+    description: We deliver the Final Website, walking you and your team through each of the design choices and themes, from colour to content.
+We ensure that your mission and passion are captured effectively.
+Then, with your feedback, we integrate any changes you may wish to make and complete all remaining technical tasks.
     description2: Deliverable - Final Website
   - name: Hand-Over
     image: https://cdn.pixabay.com/photo/2017/11/13/22/12/compass-2946959_1280.jpg
     imagealttext: Hand-Over
     subtext: Guides and Support
     description: We transfer all administrative IDs and passwords to you and provide excellent user guides to help your staff take over the duties of making sure the website stays online after we hand it over.
-That will not be the end though as we will provide you with ongoing support and will assist with any moderate content changes that may come up in the future.
+But that is not the end though as we will provide you with ongoing support and will assist with any moderate content changes that may come up in the future.
     description2: Deliverable - User Guides
 ---